pgalko/BambooAI/README.md

 **Local Models**

-The library currently supports two open source models: *WizardCoder-15B-V1.0* and *WizardCoder-15B-1.0-GPTQ*.
-More models will be added soon (Eagerly awaiting the release of the recently announced Meta Llama 2-Code model).
+The library currently supports the following open source models:
+- **WizardCoder(WizardLM):** WizardCoder-15B-V1.0, WizardCoder-Python-7B-V1.0, WizardCoder-Python-13B-V1.0, WizardCoder-Python-34B-V1.0
+- **WizardCoder GPTQ(TheBloke):** WizardCoder-15B-1.0-GPTQ, WizardCoder-Python73B-V1.0-GPTQ, WizardCoder-Python-13B-V1.0-GPTQ, WizardCoder-Python-34B-V1.0-GPTQ
+- **CodeLlama Instruct(TheBloke):** CodeLlama-7B-Instruct-fp16, CodeLlama-13B-Instruct-fp16, CodeLlama-34B-Instruct-fp16
+- **CodeLlama Completion(TheBloke):** CodeLlama-7B-Python-fp16, CodeLlama-13B-Python-fp16, CodeLlama-34B-Python-fp16

 At present the local models are only called upon for code generation tasks, all other tasks like pseudo code generaration, summarisation, error correction and ranking are still handled by OpenAI models of choice.
 The model is downloaded from Huggingface and cached localy for subsequent executions.
 For a reasonable performance it requires CUDA enabled GPU and the pytorch library compatible with the CUDA version.
 Below are the required libraries that are not included in the package and will need to be installed independently:
 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 (Adjust to match your CUDA version.
 This library is already included in Colab notebooks)
 pip install auto-gptq (Only required if using WizardCoder-15B-1.0-GPTQ model)